chesterwizzle/Haikuverse/Haikuverse Public Gallery.md

 - **Active Awareness Compliance:** We integrated legal compliance directly into the UX.
 The checkout flow uses embedded accordions for Terms and Privacy policies, ensuring "Active Awareness"—users must interact with the agreement layer to proceed, ensuring informed consent without disrupting the purchase flow.
 - **The "Trust but Verify" Gatekeeper:** We recognized that the transition from client-side Firestore rules to server-side Admin SDK logic creates a potential security gap.
 We closed this by implementing manual ownership verification logic in every write-capable API route, effectively re-implementing RLS (Row-Level Security) at the application layer to prevent unauthorized resource manipulation via IDOR.
 - **Asset Integrity (Explicit Authority):** To prevent "bait-and-switch" discrepancies between the UI and the backend, we enforce an **Explicit Authority** pattern.
 The client must explicitly request a specific asset URL, and the server validates that this specific URL belongs to the authenticated user's underlying Firestore document before processing any generation or order requests.
+- **The "VIP Pass" Protocol (App Check Bypass):** To resolve the "Security Deadlock" where Firebase App Check blocks external fulfillment services (Gelato), we implemented a **Signed URL Strategy**.
+  - **Manufacturing Assets:** We generate **V4 Signed URLs** (valid for 7 days) for the print files.
+This cryptographic signature acts as a temporary "VIP Pass," allowing Gelato's servers to bypass the App Check firewall to download the high-res assets without exposing the storage bucket to the public.
+  - **Email Persistence:** For user-facing emails, we force a legacy **V2 Signature** logic to generate preview URLs with a long-term expiration (Year 2050).
+This ensures that the "Order Confirmation" email remains visually intact in the user's inbox for decades, solving the "broken image" rot common in secure systems.

 ### 5.7 Mobile-First Styling Architecture